TL;DR

 Two main types of insurance policies are used in sophisticated estate planning:

 - Whole of Life Insurance: This is the cornerstone for covering the final IHT bill on your entire estate.
-It runs for the rest of your life and guarantees a payout.
+It runs for the rest of your life and may help provide a claim payment.

 - Gift Inter Vivos (Decreasing Term) Insurance: This is a specialist policy used to cover the potential IHT liability that arises when you make large financial gifts during your lifetime.